hitchyjs/hitchyjs.org/source/runtime/bootstrap.md

 #### Reading custom configuration

-First, all modules immediately located in **&lt;projectFolder>/config** are loaded using required.
-Either module is expected to describe one part of resulting configuration object.
+First, all files matching __&lt;projectFolder>/config/*.js__ are loaded.
+Either file is expected to describe one part of resulting configuration object.
 Modules either export configuration object or comply with common module pattern to provide it on request.

-All results of found modules are compiled into single configuration object using a module's filename without path and extension as property.
-The resulting configuration is promoted via `api.runtime.config`.
+All results of found modules are merged into single configuration object.
+This resulting configuration is promoted via `api.runtime.config`.

+Either file's name is ignored in merging configuration.
+Instead, all objects returned from every loaded file are _deeply merged_.
+Since configuration is considered to be split into sections those files might need to obey those sections.

-> Configuration `{custom:"bar"}` provided by module **&lt;projectFolder>/config/foo.js** is available via `api.runtime.config.foo.custom` later.
+> Configuration `{custom:"bar"}` provided by module **&lt;projectFolder>/config/foo.js** is available via `api.runtime.config.custom` later.
+>
+> To provide routing configuration the same file might need to return object similar to `{routes:{"/":"View.home"}}`.

 #### Requesting component to configure